isabelleting/GraphQL-Data-Exercise/README.md

 ## Roadmap of Future Improvements

-I would like to have the restaurant data in a database like Strapi or MongoDB instead.
+Have the restaurant data in a database like MongoDB instead.

 ## License